 Programme: B.Tech.
 Semester : VII

-Water Resources Engineering-I Course Code: CIE4128
+Name of the Course: Water Resources Engineering-I Course Code: CIE4128

 Credits : 4 No of Hours : 55

 Max Marks: 100

 The subject of Water Resources Engineering-I involves different types of irrigation systems and water requirements of crops, about water logging, concepts of river training.
 And concepts of design of canal.
 A thorough understanding of the underlying principles is useful to civil engineers with several applications such as plan the reservoir for different demands.